nighthawkcoders/teacher_portfolio/index.md

 ## Investing in your Technical Future

-Explore the Computer Science Pathway at Del Norte High School and invest in your technical skills.
+Explore the Computer Science Pathway at Del Norte High School.
 All Del Norte CompSci classes are designed to provide a real-world development experience.
-Class time includes tech talks (lectures), peer collaboration, communication with teachers, critical thinking while coding, and creativity in projects.
-Grading is focused on time invested, participation with peers, and engagement in learning.
+Grading is focused on time invested, analytics, participation with peers, and engagement in learning.

-- Introduction to concepts and requirements by the teacher
 - Project-based learning with teacher support
-- Peer communication and collaboration
-- Coding, developer operations, and critical thinking
-- Creativity, research, and utilizing ChatGPT
+- Tech Talks by teacher complimented with Student Teaching
+- Course learning includes Coding Languages, DevOps, GitHub, Research and cCeativity
+- Student teams practice Agile Development Methodologies: planning, communication, collaboration
-- Class work with approximately 2-3 hours of homework per wee
+- Class lab time provided and approximately 2-3 hours of homework per week